dankennedy-me/dankennedy-me/README.md

 - 👋 Hi, I’m Dan
 - 👀 I’m interested in web development & information technology.
-- 🌱 I’m currently learning NextJS 13 app router, and digging it.
+- 🌱 I’m currently working with NextJS 14 app router, and digging it.
 - 📫 How to reach me: hello@dankennedy.me